yuhattor/copilot-patterns/contents/en/design-pattern/eliminating-a-tiny-oss-dependency.md

 [<img src="https://img.shields.io/badge/Lv0-Pattern_Idea-blueviolet">](https://github.com/orgs/AI-Native-Development/projects/1/)

-{% hint style="info" %}
-This may be of limited applicability.
+> This may be of limited applicability.
 As more cases are discovered, this maturity level will increase.
-{% endhint %}

 ### Description